rajington/windowsapp/README.md

 Is the API missing something you need?
 File an issue and let me know!

+For your convenience, [underscore.js](http://underscorejs.org/) 1.4.4 is loaded beforehand.

 #### Modular Configs

 Feel free to put some `.coffee` or `.js` files in `~/.windowsapp/` and `require()` them from your main config file.